Alexseij/Alexseij/README.md

 :snail: I'm software engineer , love do some stuff with different technologies and reverse engineering with created cool things.

 :book: Also leaning some math stuff.

-:mortar_board: Novosibirsk state university student.

 # :books: Favourite books.